nguyenplayground/snaky/README.md

-# snaky
+# Snaky

-A snake game made withy pygame
+A snake game made with pygame